Email Processing in Lua

 category_not

-List of categories that the threat is not expected to match (not case-sensitive).
+List of categories that the threat cannot match (not case-sensitive).

 String or table of strings